wintvelt/mb-bankmutations/README.md

         "unmapped": [ "credit", "debet" ]  // fields from csv which are not mapped }
     ```
-    * If the file does not (yet) exist a generic json file without mappings will be returned
+    * If the file does not (yet) exist, a generic json file without mappings will be returned
     * Error response if account id is not a valid Moneybird account id
 * `POST /config/[account id]` to create/update mappings
     * `[account id]` must be a valid Moneybird account id (is checked)